Business Process Testing in UFT One

 The testing framework is flexible enough to meet the needs of various personas, such as manual testers, automation engineers, and subject matters experts.

-Business Process Testing helps you document your components and tests, including screenshots illustrating how they should be used, and so on.
+Business Process Testing helps you document your components and tests, including screenshots illustrating how they should be used.
 This makes it possible for people with different roles and skill sets to share others assets.

 |Management of parts of a test||Managing parts of a test includes component documentation, test run results, version control, reporting, and history.
 Additionally, using ALM, you can generate documents containing information about the tests, flow, and components in a given project.|